Convex Hulls of Grassmannians and Combinatorics of Symmetric Hypermatrices: Introduction

-\begin{theo}(\cite{FW}) The convex hull of the embedded Grassmannian $G_{k}(\mathbf{C}^{n})$ in $HM(n)$ is
+\begin{theo}\emph{(\cite{FW})} The convex hull of the embedded Grassmannian $G_{k}(\mathbf{C}^{n})$ in $HM(n)$ is

-and the set of extreme points of $\Omega$ is $G_{k}(\mathbf{C}^{n})$. \end{theo} They used this fact to study $k$-numerical ranges of matrices, the notion introduced by Halmos\cite[p.111]{Halmos}.
-Overton-Womersley\cite{OW} showed that Theorem \ref{fw} implies Fan's theorem\cite{Fan}, which is an extension of Rayleigh's principle and gives a characterization of the sum of the largest $k$ eigenvalues of a Hermitian matrix.
+and the set of extreme points of $\Omega$ is $G_{k}(\mathbf{C}^{n})$. \end{theo} They used this fact to study $k$-numerical ranges of matrices, the notion introduced by Halmos \cite[p.\,111]{Halmos}.
+Overton and Womersley \cite{OW} showed that Theorem \ref{fw} implies Fan's theorem \cite{Fan}, which is an extension of Rayleigh's principle and gives a characterization of the sum of the largest $k$ eigenvalues of a Hermitian matrix.

-As Overton-Womersley\cite{OW} pointed out, the conventional proof of Fan's theorem relies heavily on the following classical theorem (see \cite[p.
-511]{MO}, for example):
+As Overton and Womersley \cite{OW} pointed out, the conventional proof of Fan's theorem relies heavily on the following classical theorem (see \cite[p.\,785]{MO}, for example):

 \begin{theo} Let $\Omega_{1}$ be the set of permutation matrices of order $n$ and $\Omega_{2}$ be the set of doubly stochastic matrices of order $n$.
 Then $\Omega_{2}$ is the convex hull of $\Omega_{1}$ and $\Omega_{1}$ is the set of extreme points of $\Omega_{2}$. \end{theo}